shlok2999/SVM/README.md

 # Design Specification
 On a high level:
-- authenticate user
+- Authenticate user
-- take config inputs from users reagrding the deployment requirements. eg - no of GPUs, CPUs, libraries reqd etc
+- Take config inputs from users reagrding the deployment requirements. eg - no of GPUs, CPUs, libraries reqd etc
-- create a dynamic dockerfile or kubernetes deployment scripts according to user specifications
+- Create a dynamic dockerfile or kubernetes deployment scripts according to user specifications
-- setup the deployment ecosystem
+- Setup the deployment ecosystem
-- provide access to the deployment container.
+- Provide access to the deployment container.